fredlcore/BSB-LAN/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Before submitting a bug report, please make sure that you have checked [chapter 15](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap15.html) and [chapter 16](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap16.html) of the manual** ("Problems and their Possible Causes" as well as "FAQ").
+**Before submitting a bug report, please make sure that you have checked the [FAQ](https://docs.bsb-lan.de/EN/faq.html) and [troubleshooting section](https://docs.bsb-lan.de/EN/troubleshooting.html) of the manual**.
 Most problems that are reported to us can be solved by going through the solutions provided there.

 **BSB-LAN Version**
 As displayed in the web-configuration or copy from `bsb-version.h` file.
 Please make sure that you have installed the most recent version from the master repository and also updated your BSB_LAN_config.h accordingly.
 We don't fix bugs for discontinued platforms (such as Arduino Mega).